 Seven Tepees Youth Program

 Cotchett, Pitre & McCarthy, LLP has long supported Seven Tepees Youth Program.
 Anne Marie Murphy was a board member for a number of years and remains involved through the Advisory Board.
-Seven Tepees is a non-profit serving urban youth in San Francisco, which provides comprehensive services to youth, including mentoring, academic support, and college and career counseling in afternoon programs. (http://www.7tepees.org/index.html).
+Seven Tepees is a non-profit serving more than a thousand urban youth in San Francisco, and provides comprehensive services to youth, including mentoring, academic support, and college and career counseling in afternoon programs. (http://www.7tepees.org/index.html).

 Hamilton Family Center

 Matt Edling is on the Board of the Hamilton Family Center.
 Hamilton Family Center is the largest provider of shelter, eviction prevention assistance, rapid re-housing, youth programming, and support services for homeless families in San Francisco.